 Sharing my story has been an emotional journey as it is not easy to tap back into those memories and relive them.
 However, it has been a healthy exercise to look back and see how far I have advanced in my life.
 I have taken my experiences and have done my best to allow them to enhance my life rather than hinder it.
-Unfortunately, in spite of the work I have put into bettering myself, I can honestly say that I have come under some serious scrutiny throughout my life.
-This is something that I do not completely understand because it simply does not make sense to me.
+Unfortunately, in spite of the work I have put into bettering myself, I can honestly say that I have come under some serious scrutiny in my life.
+This is something that I do not understand because it simply does not make sense to me.
 The only shoes I have been in are my own and I do not assume that I know where someone else has walked in theirs.
-Whenever I meet someone whom I know has come from a difficult circumstance, my initial reaction is one of grace and compassion.
-I do not know their journey, their pain or their experiences and, therefore, I have no right to place any expectations upon them.
-But, somehow, many expectations have been placed on my life and it has prompted me to reflect on why this has been the case.
+Whenever I meet someone whom I know has come from a difficult circumstance, my initial reaction is one of grace, compassion and even admiration for the battles they have fought through.
+Still, I do not know their journey, their pain or their experiences and, therefore, I have no right to place any expectations upon them.
+Yet, somehow, so many unrealistic expectations have been placed on my life and it has prompted me to reflect on why this has been the case.

 Because of the multiple traumas I have been through, my brain tends to work very differently.
-I am not a medical expert on the reasons why I think the way I do, why I was emotionally stunted for much of my life or why I am the way that I am now, however, I don’t believe I need a degree to accept who I am.
-It has taken a lifetime for me to get to a place of comfort with the person that I have become.
-I am fun, outgoing, humorous and have a large laugh!
-I am also a deep thinker, thoughtful of others, compassionate and Love people.
-I am confident and I do my best to surround myself with a community of people who appreciate me for who I am.
+I am not a medical expert on the reasons why I think the way I do, why I was emotionally stunted for much of my life or why I am the way that I am; however, I don’t believe that I need a degree to accept the person that I have become.
+It has taken a lifetime for me to get to a place of comfort with the person that I am today.
+I am fun, outgoing, humorous and have a hearty laugh!
+AdditionalIy, I am also a deep thinker, thoughtful of others, compassionate and genuinely Love people.
+I am very confident and I do my best to surround myself with a community of people who appreciate me for who I am.
 I trust my circle of family and friends to be a safe place where there is no judgement, back biting, gossiping or dissension.
-I firmly believe that if you can’t trust each other with the good, the bad and the ugly, then our foundation needs to be stronger.
-I promote being honest and real because that is the only way to accomplish genuine and authentic relationships.
+I firmly believe that if we can’t trust each other with the good, the bad and the ugly, then our foundation needs to be strengthened.
+I promote being honest and real because that is the only way to build genuine and authentic relationships.

 During what turned out to be a confrontational meeting, I was called out for being jealous that I was not chosen as the new leader and causing division between her and the other moms!
 WHAT???
 WHAT???
-I was only a handful of years off the streets, was trying to figure out this Christian life, how to be a good wife, how to even be a mom and was totally in over my head.
-Up until then I only had guy friends because they weren’t dramatic.
+I was only a handful of years off the streets, was trying to figure out my new Christian life, how to be a good wife, how to even be somewhat of a good mom and was totally in over my head.
+Up until this point, I only had guy friends because they were simple and came with very little drama.
 I was struggling with having women friends so why would I ever want to lead a group of them???
 I was flabbergasted that I was in the middle of this drama and I didn’t even know how I got there.
-These women had expectations on how a mom should act or behave and I did not fit them, therefore, I became the bad guy.
-They did not know how to handle someone like myself and their erroneous conclusions were proof of that.
-I literally looked at these women, said they were wrong about their assumptions, that I had nothing left to say and I exited the meeting.
-I simply had no tolerance for this kind of treatment.
-I mean, the level of talking and gossiping that it took for them to reach these conclusions about me was annoying.
-It could all have been avoided if they had been just as honest and upfront as I was.
-Not that I couldn’t have used more grace but at the time that’s just where I was at.
-This is the type of situation that happens when we talk behind each other’s backs and reach conclusions and assumptions that are completely unfounded outside of our personal thoughts and insecurities.
-If you do not talk directly to the person that you are having difficulty with, then you do not have the full facts needed to come to a proper or adequate conclusion.
+These women had expectations on how a mom should act or behave and I did not fit their pattern, therefore, I became the fall guy.

-When I say, “Put the Gavel Down”, I mean put the gavel down.
+When I say, “Put the Gavel Down”, I mean put the gavel of judgment down.
 We need to stop judging each other and learn to start viewing each other through a more positive lens.
 Abraham Lincoln said, “If you look for the bad in mankind expecting to find it, you surely will.”
-We live in an imperfect society with imperfect people and there is plenty of negative to be found.
-However, I would suggest that we start looking for the positive things in each other because there is an abundance of good to be found.
-There will always be those things we need to chat about or confront, but we would all have so much more peace and joy in our relationships if those moments were the exceptions rather than the rule.
-I choose to see the best in the people I Love and to concentrate on the positive that they bring into my life and I appreciate it when I am given the same consideration.
-Life is too short and we need to try and bring more enjoyable moments into our relationships so that we can revel in the goodness of each others lives.
+We live in an imperfect society, with imperfect people, and there is plenty of negative to be found.
+However, what if we made it a habit to look for the positive things in each other?
+There is an abundance of good to be found but we are not seeing it simply because we are not looking for it.
+There will always be those things we need to chat about or confront, but we would all have more peace and joy in our relationships if those moments were the exceptions rather than the rule.

-Until next time, look for the positive and stay safe!
+Until next time, be you, look for the positive and stay safe!